word speaks into darkness

-it is law—sacred equations that
+it says order, sacred equations that

 Einstein and Bohr will one day climb

-the Sinai of science to receive.
+the Sinai of science to receive,

-a blowout in the factory
+a blowout in the factory of quarks

-a mess of mass spun into suns
+a mess of mass spun into suns and planets

 the lovely Lego bricks of life.
 It's all good,

 in a too-hot-to-touch, tumultuous

-kind of way, but what he really means by it
+kind of way, but what it really means

-thousand billionth day of creation (give or take)
+thousand billionth day of creation, give or take,

-something emerges that can look up
+something has emerged which can look up

 from and ask not only

-of the great narrative of transformation—
+of the great experiment of transformation—

-always that love would be embodied—as
+always that love would be embodied here.

-for human comprehension: two
+for human comprehension—two

 natures that cannot be reconciled

-and a double paradox—a free God
+and a double paradox, a free god

-compelled by his inherent character
+by their inherent character

 to do what an immortal cannot do

-and die for his beloved.
-The road
+and die for their beloved.
+From Bethlehem

-from Bethlehem never went back to Eden:
+the road never went back to Eden—

-this was no Plan B to renovate
+this was no Plan B

-a ruined theme park of perfection,
+a ruined playground of perfection,

-but the primary agenda of a Love
+but the primary agenda of a love

-The road went on by way of Golgotha,
+Love went on by way

 its shroud shed like a chrysalis to birth

-a kingdom where lost shining things
+a kingdom of forgotten things

-through Pentecost to Revelation's hope
+through Pentecost to Revelation's glimpse

 and the king of glory walks

-his most unlikely incarnation—us,
+their most unlikely incarnation—us,

-his body now, in via dolorosa,
+their body now, in via dolorosa,

-the Word made flesh, redeemed by love to love.
+the word made flesh, redeemed by Love to love.

 for the carol service

 ("Out of darkness") at

-Deoxyribonucleic Acid is DNA.
+Deoxyribonucleic acid is DNA.

 Typical performance time: 2 minutes 30 seconds.

-© Godfrey Rust, email@example.com.
-See here for details of permissions for use.
+© Godfrey Rust 2013-2020, email@example.com.
+See here for permissions.